lumoslabs/interstellar-old/README.md

 It is intended to be fired once a day via cron.

+## ruby version
+Ruby 2.5 has a regression bug in CVS https://github.com/ruby/csv/issues/23

+use 2.4 until this is in stdlib

 ## Configuration

 1. create a file `secrets/secrets.yml`.
 There is an example in `secrets/secrets.yml.example`.